thevickypedia/Jarvis/docs/README.md

     These are customized according to the author's voice pitch.
     Please use [recognizer.py](https://github.com/thevickypedia/Jarvis/blob/master/jarvis/modules/microphone/recognizer.py) to figure out the suitable values on a trial and error basis.

-    > These settings are added (optionally), to avoid the hard coded `PHRASE_LIMIT`
-    > <br>
-    > Cons in using hard coded `PHRASE_LIMIT`:
-    >   - Disables the listener after the set limit even the speaker is actively talking.
-    >   - Listener will be active until the set limit even after the speaker has stopped talking.

     Sample settings (formatted as JSON object)
     - `RECOGNIZER_SETTINGS`: `'{"energy_threshold": 1100, "dynamic_energy_threshold": false, "pause_threshold": 2, "phrase_threshold": 0.1, "non_speaking_duration": 2}'`

     **Description**
     - `energy_threshold`: Minimum audio energy to consider for recording.
-Greater the value, louder the speech should be.
+Greater the value, louder the voice should be.
     - `dynamic_energy_threshold`: Change considerable audio energy threshold dynamically.
     - `pause_threshold`: Seconds of non-speaking audio before a phrase is considered complete.
     - `phrase_threshold`: Minimum seconds of speaking audio before it can be considered a phrase - values below this are ignored.
 This helps to filter out clicks and pops.